This is the future of spelling.

 Learn to spell any word you want from ‘was’ to ‘onomatopoeia’ by watching the short, funny animations on the app.
 Then test yourself to see if they have stuck and keep track of your results.
 You’ll never fail a spelling test again.

 Sir Linkalot takes away the stress of you trying to help your child with their spelling lists.
 You’ll be looking over the shoulder, curious to know what they’re laughing at.
 You may even learn some spellings yourself!
 Download the app now.

-Sir Linkalot is revolutionising how children learn the key elements of literacy: spelling common exception words; homophones, vocabulary, punctuation, grammar, rules, patterns and etymology.
+Revolutionising how children learn the key elements of literacy: spelling tricky words; homophones, vocabulary, punctuation, grammar, rules, patterns and etymology.
 A game-changer for dyslexics.

 The app is divided into the five key elements of literacy: spelling, homophones, rules & patterns, punctuation & grammar and etymology (origin of words).
 These are categorised into ‘bundles’ with each based on a renowned literary figure.
 We’re always adding more bundles to the app to further expand your spelling knowledge.